 And against the high towers.”

 The images that are used are descriptive enough, no words need to be added.
 The fortified cities represent those who have attempted to secure safety for themselves.
 The high towers are places of refuge and strength.
-There will be no fleeing from this day of great wrath, the sin and rebellion of mankind will be realized and there will be no place to hide.
+There will be no fleeing from the day of great wrath, the sin and rebellion of mankind will be realized and there will be no place to hide.